mco-gh/mco.dev/content/post/media/escape.md

 coverImage = "/img/escape.png"
 +++

 Part travelogue and part profile in courage, this film tells the story of Aaron Ralph’s insane 2,700-kilometer bikepacking trip from the bottom to the top of the United Kingdom.
-Enjoy the spectacular scenery, beautifully filmed throughput this inspiring adventure.

 <!--more-->